RijulBhardwaj/Data_Analysis_Agent/README.md

              + query
          )

-         # Run the prompt through the agent.
          response = agent.run(prompt)

-         # Convert the response to a string.
+         # now we will convert the response to a string.
          return response.__str__()
      ```